-It is advised that Arizona's 21st CCLC grant funding recipients (grantees) become very familiar with the monitoring resources and guidance in this 21st CCLC Fiscal and Program Accountability Guidance Handbook.
+It is advised that Arizona's 21st CCLC grant funding recipients (grantees) become very familiar with the monitoring resources and guidance in this 21st CCLC Guidance Handbook 2020 edition.
 Some of the key resources important to 21st CCLC program administration are listed below and online in the ADE 21st CCLC website.